Relaxation of imbalance in a disordered XX model with on-site dephasing: Discussion

 In this work we have studied the evolution of imbalance, $I(t)$ for the disordered XX chain with on-site dephasing, starting from the N\'eel initial state.
 Using the hierarchical nature of equations for the observables, we have computed $I(t)$ for large system sizes ($L\sim 10^3$) and long times ($t \sim 10^3$).
 Our analysis showed the emergence of five timescales in disordered systems.

 The shortest time scale, $t < t_0 \sim {\rm Min(1/\gamma,1/W)}$ where $ I(t) \sim (1-\eta t^2)$ constitutes the linear response regime of the system.
-Then, due to the localization via disorder, two timescales denoted by Region II and III emerge, which are absent in clean systems.
-Region II is the linear regime of what has been called a stretched exponential decay in previous works\cite{AltmanPhysRevLett.116.160401,CaiBarthelPhysRevLett.111.150403,CaiPhysRevLett.124.130602,SchneiderPhysRevB.106.134211,PhysRevLett.116.237203Garrahan}, where $I(t) \sim (1-\beta \sqrt{t})$, and is universal irrespective of the nature of disorder chosen, and continues till $t_1 \sim 0.1 W^2/8\gamma$, before smoothly transitioning to a disorder dependent behaviour in region III which continues till$t_2 \sim W^2/(8\gamma J^2)$.
+Then, due to the localization via disorder, two timescales denoted by regions II and III emerge, which are absent in clean systems.
+Region II is the linear regime of what has been called a stretched exponential decay in previous works\cite{AltmanPhysRevLett.116.160401,CaiBarthelPhysRevLett.111.150403,CaiPhysRevLett.124.130602,SchneiderPhysRevB.106.134211,PhysRevLett.116.237203Garrahan}, where $I(t) \sim (1-\beta \sqrt{t})$, and is universal irrespective of the nature of disorder chosen, and continues until $t_1 \sim 0.1 W^2/8\gamma$, before smoothly transitioning to a disorder dependent behavior in region III which continues until $t_2 \sim 5 W^2/(8\gamma J^2)$.
 We thus conclude that the stretched exponential fits are neither universal nor asymptotic for the system under study.
-Simple local three-site models describe the behaviour in these two regimes, and a rescaled time emerges during the analysis $\tau= 8 \gamma t/W^2$.
-An effective Heisenberg model given by Eq.~\ref{effham} also provides the correct description of the evolution from Region II.
+Simple local three-site models describe the behavior in these two regimes and a rescaled time emerges during the analysis $\tau= 8 \gamma t/W^2$.
+An effective Heisenberg model given by Equation~\eqref{effham} also provides the correct description of the evolution from region II.

-For $t > t_2$, where Region IV begins, dephasing breaks localization and the system shows size and boundary conditions dependent power law decay of $I(t)$.
-In fact for obc it shows a $1/(L\sqrt{t})$ decay and for pbc a $1/\sqrt{t^3}$ decay.
+For $t > t_2$, where region IV begins, dephasing breaks localization and the system shows size and boundary condition dependent power law decay of $I(t)$.
+In fact for pbc it shows a $1/\sqrt{t^3}$ decay, while for obc the initial decay $1/\sqrt{t^3}$ transitions at time $t \propto L$ into $1/(L\sqrt{t})$.
 These were explained from the continuum limit of the low magnitude eigenspectrum of the Liouvillian.
-Finally, we discussed that for finite sized systems due to resolution of the eigenspectrum, the decay of $I(t)$ in final Region V at $t>t_3$ is exponential with the rate governed by the relevant Liouvillian gap $\lambda_1$.
+Finally, we discussed that for finite sized systems due to resolution of the eigenspectrum, the decay of $I(t)$ in the final region V at $t>t_3$ is exponential with the rate governed by the relevant Liouvillian gap $\lambda_1$.
 We also provided analysis of how $\lambda_1$ typically scales with $W,L,\gamma$ using the effective Heisenberg Hamiltonian approach.